 Visitors who must accompany ambulatory patients to provide transportation or other assistance will be required to remain in safe waiting spaces, such as their cars or a designated area that allows for appropriate social distancing, while the patient is receiving care.

 Stay up to date on COVID-19 visitor policy changes for adult and pediatric care.

 All clinical care areas are thoroughly cleaned and disinfected after every patient encounter.
 This has been UChicago Medicine’s practice long before the COVID-19 pandemic because of our commitment to providing the safest patient environment.

-In addition to keeping the entire medical center clean, EVS team uses products proven to sanitize rooms in between patients.
-In addition, there are dedicated EVS staff in areas dealing directly with suspected or confirmed COVID-19 patients and testing to ensure a constant presence and to limit the spread the virus outside of those areas.
+In addition to keeping the entire medical center clean, our teams use products proven to sanitize rooms in between patients.
+In addition, there are dedicated staff working in areas where patients with suspected or confirmed cases of COVID-19 are receiving care, which helps limit the spread the virus.

 Yes.
-Our surgical specialties are offering virtual video and telephone visits to help you plan for upcoming operations, answer your questions and prepare you for in-person visits to the medical center.
+Our surgeons are offering virtual video and telephone visits to help you plan for upcoming operations, answer your questions and prepare you for in-person visits to the medical center.
 Use the below link to find more information on each surgical specialty area.